microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 ### HoloLens 2

 When using a HoloLens 2, support for remoting articulated hand and eye tracking data has been added to MRTK.
-To enable these features, please select **Mixed Reality Toolkit** > **MSBuild** > **Use MSBuild for Unity dependency resolution**.
-This will install the required dependencies for Holographic Remoting.
+To enable these features, please run the followin:

+- **Mixed Reality Toolkit** > **MSBuild** > **Use MSBuild for Unity dependency resolution**.

+These steps  will install the required dependencies for Holographic Remoting and set the appropriate compiler flags.

 Some versions of Unity 2019 have encountered issues when using MSBuild for Unity.
 If the **Use MSBuild for Unity dependency resolution** option fails, please use the following steps to enable holographic remoting.